beitz/bitburner/README.md

 1. just run `manager.js`.
 This should take care of everything unless I forgot about something.
     - will start periodic_scan.js if it isn't running already to create a log file for all servers and a lot of their stats.
     - will periodically (currently every 1 hour) run several scripts.
-    - scans the network and updates the servers_current.txt file that stores the server relevant data
+    - scans the network and updates the servers.txt file that stores the server relevant data
     - determines how to distribute the available ram on purchased servers and home server and hacks hackable target servers in the network
     - also automatically nukes them and opens ports
 1. create programs to open ports whenever available